renatabiniek/hush-daisies/README.md

   Once order has been placed I expected to see the toast message on the order confirmation page but it wasn't showing.
 It turned out I was overriding JS script from the base.html that has toast script in checkout_success.html.
 Adding {{ block.super }} to retain the original script resolved the issue.

+* **404 error displayed for profile page**

+  After implementing the functionality to save workshops to favourites, I was getting 404 error when trying to access profile page of some users, including admin.
+After thorough investigation and help from the tutors, I realised that this was happening when there was nothing saved to the favourites list by a user, or when the whole favourites_list was deleted at one point from the admin account.
+By wrapping the code in try/except block, and initialising favorites and favourties_list with None, I managed to solve this issue on current and new profiles.

 ### Devices and browsers tested